 Rough paws can often be attributed to the surfaces the dog walks on.
 In the winter, the cold surfaces and de-icing solutions can dry out your dog’s paws.
 In warmer months, the hot sidewalks can burn off the outer protective layer of the pads and cause irritation.
 Just like our skin, the change in temperature can also lead to dryness.
 In colder months, constantly going from the cold outdoors to a warm indoor setting can lead to cracking.
 A few tips to help prevent this from happening:

-- Give the paws a full wash and dry when returning from a walk.
+1. Give the paws a full rinse and dry when returning from a walk.
 Use antibacterial soap if there are any open wounds.

-- Try to keep your dog on softer surfaces while outside
+2. Try to keep your dog on softer surfaces while outside.

 Natural At-Home Paw Soother

 It can be tricky trying to choose a moisturizer that’s safe to use on your dog’s cracked paw pads.
 Both coconut oil and vitamin E oil are safe and effective to use, but can be messy and tough to keep on your dog’s paws.

 Beeswax is a much simpler natural solution.
 It's a common skincare ingredient because it locks in moisture.
 This Organic Manuka Skin Soothing Cream is a natural remedy that is antibacterial and anti-inflammatory.
 It’s also perfectly safe for dogs to eat and they love the sweet honey smell.
 Humans can use it too!

 For best use, apply balms or oils to your dog’s paws before bedtime in a calm and relaxed environment.
 It can also be beneficial to put socks or booties on to keep them from licking or rubbing the product off.